Kiriohn/NotePlayer/README.md

 # NotePlayer
- A tool used to preview the tone frequency used in programming Arduino or any microcontroller projects
+ A simple tool used to preview the tone frequency used in programming Arduino or any microcontroller projects.

 ## License